 Almost all other sports, activities and martial arts are externally focused.
 This means that the movements are initiated by the body and limbs.
 Then, the internal core muscles are engaged to enhance the power and speed of the movement which follows.
 This is what many people know to do in various sports, dance and other movement focused activities.

 In tai chi, we learn to move with ease.
 We know that the body moves more efficiently when the internal core moves the relaxed external body.
 As a new movement concept, it takes a tremendous amount of focus and trust to resist moving our arms and legs on their own and to start all movement from the dantian.

 Learning internal movement is typically more exhausting mentally than physically.
 To practice, you need to be fully present, aware of every part of the body and intentional in how movements are performed.
 It may not be possible to achieve the desired results all at once or with consistency in the beginning.

 Keep practicing with your full attention and intention to increase the frequency and consistency of tai chi movements initiated by the dantian.

 Starting the Advanced Tai Chi Skills Journey

 If you have been wondering about what draws people to tai chi, learning the movements is only the beginning.
-Without knowing the basics and movements, it’s difficult to focus on more advanced skills and making that switch both mentally as well as physically.
+Without knowing the basics and movements, it is difficult to focus on more advanced skills and making that switch both mentally as well as physically.

 If these explanations help you gain a better understanding of what makes tai chi such an intriguing journey to health, wellness and improved movement then sign up for our newsletter and join our tai chi studio to learn more about how challenging it is for us to let go of what we know so we can finally engage our core or dantian.

-In the coming months, we’ll review the other 2 key challenges to advanced tai chi skills in the upcoming months.
+In the coming months, we will review the other 2 key challenges to advanced tai chi skills in the upcoming months.
 We look forward to your visit to this blog next month.